 There are many examples of this falsehood over the last years and in this post we will focus only on recent ones.

 From our point of view, CPM made some very questionable changes to our design given the user’s performance shared above with Lytefire Deluxe.
-Based on this and what has been presented above, isn’t it a bit presumptuous to claim what they have done with our oven is “to professionalize this low-tech”, as Loïc Pérochon states in this same conference?
+Based on this and what has been presented above, isn’t it a bit presumptuous to claim what they have done with our oven is “to professionalize this low-tech”, as Loïc Pérochon states in this same conference (see below)?

 At that point, when Lytefire Deluxe started to be sold by CPM in 2021, we had completed two years of work with Autodesk Foundation in their San Francisco research center and several pilots in East Africa.
 We delivered to international NGOs like World Vision and Plan International.
 Our units were fabricated by artisans and after that by an industrial Kenyan factory with quality control.
 Is it so that African artisans are considered “unprofessional” by these French “experts”?
 Is it so that the results and expertise we bring from Africa are non-existent?
 If our work has finally been “professionalized” by them, what exactly are we meant to think about our own work?
 And where exactly would they be without all the work accomplished by us.